Select Page

 At our next meeting, we shall consider these interests, which will naturally present themselves during our investigations on the subject of free inquiry.
 In what just knowledge consists we have cursorily examined; to put ourselves in the way of attaining that knowledge, be our next object.

-Also: Wright, Frances, “Lecture I: On the Nature of Knowledge,” Course of Popular Lectures; With Three Addresses, on Various Public Occasions, and a Reply to the Charges against the French Reformers of 1789 (London: James Watson) 1834.
+Also: “Lecture I: On the Nature of Knowledge,” Course of Popular Lectures; With Three Addresses, on Various Public Occasions, and a Reply to the Charges against the French Reformers of 1789, by Frances Wright (London: James Watson, 1834).